Is this my property?

 The tenant is likely to insist that you can’t expect the place to be in the same condition as when they moved in because of the shear fact that scuffs and marks occur during day to day occupation.
 Where do you stand?

 This is where landlords have to apply the principle of fair wear & tear to the condition of their property

-There is nothing in statute which defines ‘fair wear and tear’; the concept is too wide ranging to be enshrined in law.
+There is nothing in statute which defines ‘fair wear and tear’.
 The Association of Residential Letting Agents (ARLA) has however produced some useful guidelines for its’ members on what to consider when coming to a view on it.

-Legally a landlord should not end up, either financially or materially in a better position than he was in at the commencement of the tenancy or than he would have been at the end of the tenancy having allowed for fair wear and tear.
+A landlord cannot expect to end up, either financially or materially in a better position than he was in at the commencement of the tenancy or than he would have been at the end of the tenancy having allowed for fair wear and tear.

-It follows therefore (and is an established legal tenet) that a landlord is not entitled to charge his tenants the full cost for having any part of his property, or any fixture or fitting “put back to the condition it was at the start of the tenancy.”
-This would constitute betterment.
+A landlord is cannot expect to charge their tenants the full cost of an item or property, neither can they look to get any fixture or fitting “put back to the condition it was at the start of the tenancy.” as this would be perceived as betterment.

 The apportionment technique